christiannwamba/jumpstart-react-workshop/README.md

     ```

     **What's going on?**
       1. We declare a method called `componentDidMount`.
 This method is one of React’s inbuilt methods that are known as **lifecycle methods**.
 These methods allow you to hook into a React’s component lifecycle from creation to destruction.
-In our case we need the to make a request once the component s ready (mounted).
-No need to call this component, React will after this component is mounted
+In our case we need the method to make a request once the component is ready (mounted).
+No need to call this method, React will call it after this component is mounted.
       2. We then make a request to the Github server to get a user’s followers.
 The request is made using Ajax.
       3. The payload returned has a lot of data but we just need to get the usernames.
-      4. We update the state. **When ever state is updated, the affected components are re-rendered to update the UI**.
+      4. We update the state. **Whenever state is updated, the affected components are re-rendered to update the UI**.

     DEMO: https://jsbin.com/hebipux/2/edit?html,js,output